amalagaura/camunda-workflow/README.md

 The module `ExternalTaskJob` should be included in your job implementation classes.
 The job implementation classes can inherit from `ActiveJob::Base`, or use `Sidekiq::Worker` or use some other system for job queuing.

-But right now, we are using `perform_later` on worker classes.
+Currently we call `perform_later` on job implementation classes.
 If we want to make this more flexible, we need to make the method used to queue jobs configurable. `perform_later` for ActiveJob, `perform_async` for Sidekiq, or `perform` if no background task system is used.

 ## Generators